OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Moreover, the usage of unequivocal variables in experiments is a necessary step towards a more intelligible, reliable and reproducible Science.

 Phis variables are listed in the `Variables` menu.
-A Phis user with access arestricted access (e.g. *guestphis*) is likely to be unable to see the `Variables` menu, since there is no variable for him/her to see.
+A Phis user with a restricted access (e.g. *guestphis*) is likely to be unable to see the `Variables` menu, since there is no variable for her/him to see.

 Variable definition is based on the (Crop Ontology guidelines)[http://www.cropontology.org/CropOntology_Curation_Guidelines_20160510.pdf].
 Therefore, Phis variables are all unequivocally characterized by the following triplet: